SimonSchrodi/vscode_remote_debugging/README.md

 # vscode_remote_debugging
 This repository may contain useful scripts for debugging on a remote cluster.

+Note that we are using anaconda.
+If you do not want to use it, you can change the corresponding parts.

 ## How to set up once
 0. Clone this repository into your current working repository, i.e. where you code cool stuff
 1. In `.vscode/launch.json`: `Add configuration` -> `Python` -> `Remote Attach`.
 You can add any host name and port number (we will configure this in `config.conf`).
 You can remove `pathMappings`.